Back to All Events

 Jun 25, 2025

 With the outbreak of direct conflict between Iran and Israel following preemptive strikes on Tehran’s nuclear program, Washington must carefully consider how it chooses to engage in the region moving forward.
 Balancing risk will be key to protecting allies, safeguarding American personnel and assets, and avoiding further escalation.
-This discussion will examine the short- and long-term impact of the ongoing Israeli military campaign for Tehran’s nuclear ambitions, the outlook for stability in the Middle East, and the possibility of future U.S. diplomatic or military intervention.
+This discussion examined the short- and long-term impact of the ongoing Israeli military campaign for Tehran’s nuclear ambitions, the outlook for stability in the Middle East, and the possibility of future U.S. diplomatic or military intervention.

 Elizabeth Dent